Hidroxiapatito/JMMG_Retos/Assignment2/README.md

 Depth 3: 6 - 7 minutes

-Annotations take well over an hour.
+Annotations take well over an hour and 20 mins.

 ## References
 One function from stackoverflow was used.
 Referenced in code.